lapps/org.lappsgrid.examples/README.md

 mvn clean test package
 ```

-.war file is located in `target` directory in project root.
+The maven-generated .war file will be located in `target` directory in project root.